hectorm/docker-qemu-haiku/README.md

 > Please note that at the time of writing GitHub and GitLab hosted runners do not support nested virtualization, so a high performance loss is expected.
 Consider using this image in an CI environment as a proof of concept.

 > Sometimes after installing packages a reboot may be necessary, `pkgman` will print a message like "`A reboot is necessary to complete the installation process`".
-In such scenario you can add a step in your CI to reboot and wait until the VM is ready, "`sv force-restart qemu && timeout 600 vmshell exit 0`".
+In such scenario you can add a step in your CI to reboot and wait until the VM is ready, "`sv force-restart qemu; timeout 600 vmshell exit 0`".

 ## License
 See the [license](LICENSE.md) file.